 On June 26, 2012, the U.S. Federal Trade Commission ("FTC") filed a lawsuit in Federal District Court for the District of Arizona against the Company and its subsidiaries, Wyndham Hotel Group, LLC ("WHG"), Wyndham Hotels & Resorts Inc. ("WHR") and Wyndham Hotel Management Inc. ("WHM"), alleging unfairness and deception-based violations of Section 5 of the FTC Act in connection with three prior data breach incidents involving a group of Wyndham brand hotels.
 The Company, WHG, WHR and WHM dispute the allegations in the lawsuit and are defending this lawsuit vigorously.
 The Company does not believe that the data breach incidents were material, nor does it expect that the outcome of the FTC litigation will have a material effect on the Company's results of operations, financial position or cash flows.
 On March 26, 2013, the Company's, WHG's, WHR's and WHM's motion to transfer venue of the lawsuit from Arizona to the Federal District Court for the District of New Jersey was granted.
 WHR's motion to dismiss the lawsuit was denied on April 7, 2014.
 The Court granted WHR's motion to certify its order denying WHR's motion to dismiss for interlocutory appeal on June 23, 2014.
 The motion to dismiss the lawsuit filed by the Company, WHG and WHM was denied on June 23, 2014.
 On July 29, 2014, the Third Circuit Court of Appeals granted WHR's request to file an interlocutory appeal of the District Court's denial of its motion to dismiss.
 WHR filed its brief in support of its interlocutory appeal on October 6, 2014.
 The FTC filed its opposition brief on November 5, 2014, and WHR filed its reply brief on December 8, 2014.
 The Third Circuit Court of Appeals held oral argument on the interlocutory appeal on March 3, 2015, and the parties submitted additional briefing on March 27, 2015.
-The Company is unable at this time to estimate any loss or range of reasonably possible loss.
+On August 24, 2015, the Third Circuit Court of Appeals affirmed the District Court's denial of WHR's motion to dismiss and ordered that the case return to District Court for further litigation.
+The Company is unable at this time to estimate any loss